nqtri/SSENSE-Product-Recommendation-System/README.md

-# Ecommerce Product Analysis - SSENSE
+# SSENSE Product Recommendation System

 SSENSE (https://www.ssense.com/en-ca) is one of my favorite e-commerce retailer, especially during sale season so personally I have a lot of interest in their product offerings.
 Together with the plan to scrape data from the web and create my own dataset for machine learning projects, I decided to try scraping product data from SSENSE.